SaaS Security

 Block the actions.
 Because this policy

-recommendation is at the application level, all application tenants
+recommendation is at the app level, all app tenants will be

 |